How to Transfer You Music Library From Spotify to Apple Music With SongShift - The Mac Observer

 There are a number of options, but in this example you need to select Spotify as the ‘Source’ and Apple Music as the ‘Destination:

-When that is done it is a fairly simple matter if telling the shift to start and waiting for the transfer to happen.
+When that is done it is a fairly simple matter of telling the shift to start and waiting for the transfer to happen.
 If the destination cannot match music from the source, i.e. there is music available on Spotify not available on Apple Music, SongShift flags this up.
 You can either manually look for a match, or tell it to skip and move on.
 Within minutes, your music library, including playlists, is in the new app.

 SongShift is available for free in the iOS App Store.
 There is also a pro-version costing $4.99.